 Pension Costs-We have pension plans covering the majority of our employees, including certain employees in foreign countries.
 We must calculate our pension costs under both CAS and FAS requirements under GAAP.
 The calculations under CAS and FAS require judgment.
 CAS prescribes the allocation to and recovery of pension costs on U.S. Government contracts through the pricing of products and services and the methodology to determine such costs.
 GAAP outlines the methodology used to determine pension expense or income for financial reporting purposes.
 The CAS requirements for pension costs and its calculation methodology differ from the FAS requirements and calculation methodology.
 As a result, while both CAS and FAS use long-term assumptions in their calculation methodologies, each method results in different calculated amounts of pension cost.
 In addition, the cash funding requirements for our pension plans are determined under the Employee Retirement Income Security Act of 1974 (ERISA).
-ERISA funding requirements use a third and different method to determine funding requirements will be replaced by the requirements under the Pension Protection Act of 2006.
+ERISA funding requirements use a third and different method to determine funding requirements, which are primarily based on the year's expected service cost and amortization of other previously unfunded liabilities.
+The ERISA funding requirements will be replaced by the requirements under the Pension Protection Act of 2006.
 Under the Pension Protection Act, companies will be required to fully fund their pension plans over a seven-year period.
 For certain defense contractors, the new funding rules become effective when the Cost Accounting Standards Pension Harmonization Rule (Harmonization Rule) goes into effect, no later than 2011.
 It is expected that the final Harmonization Rule will provide a framework to make more similar the CAS requirements and the ERISA requirements, as revised by the Pension Protection Act.
 Due to the foregoing differences in requirements and calculation methodologies, our FAS pension expense or income is not necessarily indicative of the funding requirements or amount of government recovery.